ptsource/PTMiniVMDOS/README.md

 # PTSource MiniVMDOS
 ### Current version 7 updated 12/06/2024 for Windows

-PTSource MiniVMDOS is a evolution in the lineage of DOS operating systems for Windows x86 and x64.
-This modern iteration integrates transparent web and network access seamlessly into its familiar command-line interface, empowering users with unparalleled connectivity.
+PTSource MiniVMDOS is a operating system in the lineage of DOS operating systems running inside [PTSource MiniVM](https://wiki.ptsource.eu/soft/ptminivm/start) for Windows x86 and x64.
+This iteration integrates transparent web and network access seamlessly into its familiar command-line interface.
 Moreover, it introduces native support for printing text to Windows printers, streamlining document management across platforms.
-With robust network support, users can effortlessly collaborate and share resources in real-time, enhancing productivity and efficiency.
+With network support, users can effortlessly collaborate and share resources in real-time, enhancing productivity and efficiency.

 |  System requirements  |
 |         :---:         |